A machine learning approach to infer the accreted stellar mass fractions of central galaxies in the TNG100 simulation: Results

 Fortunately, as we have tested, the learning outcome of the RF method is insensitive to such feature correlations.
 This is one of the advantages of the RF method.
 However, the ranking of feature importance is indeed sensitive to such correlations.
 For example, when both $M_\ast$ and $M_r$ are included, the importance of $M_r$ based on the default output of the RF method (see Section~\ref{sec:RF}), is only $\sim$1\%.
 After removing $M_\ast$, the learning outcome only changes slightly, but the importance of $M_r$ is significantly increased.
 This is because $M_\ast$ already includes most of the information contained in $M_r$. $M_r$ only carries $\sim$~1\% additional information than $M_\ast$, while $M_\ast$ perhaps has $>$~1\% additional information than $M_r$.
 Thus $M_\ast$ always turns out to have slightly more Information Gain than $M_r$ for most of the nodes.
 In other words, the importance of $M_r$ is suppressed by $M_\ast$, which makes the output feature importance and their rankings challenging to interpret.
 This is referred to as the ``masking effect" of RF \citep{Louppe2014}.

 To eliminate such confusions, we try an alternative approach to determine the feature importance.
 We define the importance ranking for each feature based on their $R^2$ score ranking (Equation~\ref{eqn:r2score}), obtained by only including this feature in the RF training and then applying it to the test sample to calculate the score.
 In this way, the importance of each feature will not be affected by the correlation with other features.
-Notably, upon calculating such $R^2$ scores, we have very carefully made convergence tests to determine the best hyperparameters for each feature.
+In addition, we will also investigate the importances of multiple feature combinations in this paper (see Sections~\ref{sec:impcomb} and \ref{sec:impobs} for details), and their importance rankings will be represented by the $R^2$ score rankings as well, when only including these particular features in the RF model.
+Notably, upon calculating such $R^2$ scores, we have very carefully performed convergence tests to determine the best hyperparameters for each feature or feature combination.